1

 Creaming

-At the surface of the emulsion a thick layer is formed due to the upward movement of dispersed globules is called creaming.
+At the surface of the emulsion, a thick layer is formed due to the upward movement of dispersed globules, which is called creaming.

-Creaming can be re-dispersed due to the shaking or stirring and got again a homogeneous solution so it is a temporary phase.
+Creaming can be re-dispersed due to shaking or stirring, and results in a homogeneous solution, so it is a temporary phase.

 Phase Inversion

-The change in the oil-in-water type of emulsion to the water-in-oil type of emulsion means a change from one form to another form is called phase inversion.
+The change in the oil-in-water type of emulsion to the water-in-oil type of emulsion means a change from one form to another form, which is called phase inversion.

 The phase inversion may take place due to the following reasons;